AviatrixSystems/Docs/HowTos/FAQ.rst

    If you deploy Aviatrix SAML clients for user VPN access, you can follow `this document <http://docs.aviatrix.com/HowTos/controller_security_for_SAML.html>`_ to add security to the Controller.

-2. Use signed certificate
+2. Using a Signed Certificate
 ##########################

-The Aviatrix Controller is shipped with a self-signed certificate, therefore there is a "Note Secure" warning sign shown on your browser console.
+The Aviatrix Controller is shipped with a self-signed certificate.
+Therefore, there is a "Note Secure" warning sign shown on your browser console.

 You can change that by importing your own signed certificate.
 To do so, go to Settings > Advanced > Security.
 At the panel "CERTIFICATE REQUEST - SEND TO CERTIFICATE AUTHORITY," send a CSR (certificate sign request), then follow the instructions to import CA and the signed Controller certificate.

 You can also use an `ALB in front of the Controller <./controller_ssl_using_elb.html>`__.

-3. Remove Less Secure TLS Version(s)
+3. Removing Less Secure TLS Version(s)
 ####################################

 You can disable access from a browser that runs TLSv1 and TLSv1.1 and only supports TLSv1.2.
 To do so, go to Settings > Advanced > Security > TLS VERSIONS SUPPORT.
 Uncheck TLSv1 and TLSv1.1.

-4. Enable LDAP or DUO second factor to login in
+4. Enabling LDAP or DUO Second Factor to Log in
 ################################################

 In addition to username and password login credentials to the Controller, you can also enable LDAP or DUO authentication.